gl0p/Open-Clock/README.md

-**About
+#Open Source Alarm Clock

+###About

 This open-source alarm clock project combines smart features with a fully customizable interface.
 Designed to be user-friendly and extendable, it offers features like automatic brightness adjustment, audio streaming, custom alarms, and much more.

 Whether you’re a maker, hobbyist, or entrepreneur, this project gives you everything you need to create your own unique alarm clock.
 Features

 Customizable LED Display: Change digit colors, brightness, and display modes.
 Audio Streaming: Stream internet radio or your favorite music via URLs.
 Automatic Brightness: Built-in light sensor adjusts brightness based on ambient light.
 Alarms: Set daily or weekly alarms, each with custom music and volume levels.
 Wi-Fi Integration: Automatically sync time with NTP and update settings remotely.
 Open-Source: Modify and extend the functionality to meet your needs.

-Hardware Requirements
+###Hardware Requirements

     Microcontroller: ESP32 WROOM
     LEDs: WS2812-2020 RGB LEDs